KOSASIH/pi-nexus-autonomous-banking-network/PiNexusOS/README.md

 # Acknowledgments

-PiNexusOS was created by [KOSASIH].
+PiNexusOS was created by [KOSASIH](https://www.linkedin.com/in/kosasih-81b46b5a).
 Thanks to the Raspberry Pi community for their support and inspiration.